Xilinx/mlir-aie/AIEDialect.md

 operation ::= `AIE.objectFifo.link` $fifoIns `->` $fifoOuts `(` `)` attr-dict
 ```

-The "aie.objectFifo.link" operation allows to mark two objectFifos as linked.
-This implies that the two objectFifos form
+The `aie.objectFifo.link` operation allows to mark two `objectFifos` as linked.
+This implies that the two `objectFifos` form
-one dataflow movement which is split accross multiple objectFifos.
-Specifically, during the objectFifo lowering there will
+one dataflow movement which is split accross multiple `objectFifos`.
+Specifically, during the `objectFifo` lowering there will
-be less memory elements generated at the link point as the two objectFifos can share.
+be less memory elements generated at the link point as the two `objectFifos` can share.

-The two objectFifos which are linked must have a link point (i.e., a shared AIE tile).
+The two `objectFifos` which are linked must have a link point (i.e., a shared AIE tile).
-In L1, only objectFifos of same size may be linked.
+In L1, only `objectFifos` of same size may be linked.
 In L2, different sized objectFifos can be linked.

 Example:
 ```